helenahagman/PP4-version2/README.md

     <td>Booking requests</td>
     <td>Display the logged in users personal trainer booking requests</td>
     <td>Pass</td>
-    <td>The booking request displays with date requested - its currently not showing if the request is accepted or denied, this could be a future feature</td>
+    <td>The booking request displays with date requested and showing if the request is accepted/denied/pending</td>
 </tr>